martinfrances107/rust_d3_geo_voronoi/README.md

         cargo test

-This module contains a benchmark library crate.
-That crate is used in a wasm-pack web application.
-A web site which can be deployed.
+This module contains a benchmarking webpage.
+It used [wasm pack](<https://github.com/rustwasm/wasm-pack>) to package rust_d3_geo, rust_d3_delaunay and rust_d3_geo_voronoi into a wasm.
+From this a simple demo application constructed.
+The application displays a delaunay mesh of a large number of cells onto a sphere.

 * To build and start the web server:-

         cd benchmark
-        wasm-pack build
-        cd www
-        npm install
         npm run start